Google BigQuery

 ...

 Typically, erasure requests for database integrations issue "update" statements instead of "delete" statements, based on your policy-level masking strategies.
-However, the Fides BigQuery integration optionally supports issuing "delete" statements via collection-level masking strategy overrides.
+However, the Fides BigQuery integration optionally supports issuing "delete" statements to delete entire rows using a collection-level masking strategy override.

 dataset: